pytgcalls/ntgcalls/README.md

       in expanding the functionality and usability of the library.
 * <b><a href="https://github.com/null-nick">@null-nick</a> (Junior Go Developer, Tester):</b>
     * Performs testing of NTgCalls on macOS to ensure its reliability and compatibility.
-    * Is in the process of integrating NTgCalls into a Go wrapper, further enhancing the library's versatility and accessibility.
+    * It Is in the process of integrating NTgCalls into a Go wrapper, further enhancing the library's versatility and accessibility.
 * <b><a href="https://github.com/tappo03">@tappo03</a> (Junior Go Developer, Tester):</b>
     * Performs testing of NTgCalls on Windows to ensure its reliability and compatibility.
-    * Is in the process of integrating NTgCalls into a Go wrapper, further enhancing the library's versatility and accessibility.
+    * It Is in the process of integrating NTgCalls into a Go wrapper, further enhancing the library's versatility and accessibility.

 ## Special Thanks
 * <b><a href="https://github.com/shiguredo">@shiguredo</a>:</b>
   We extend our special thanks to 時雨堂 (shiguredo) for their invaluable assistance in integrating the WebRTC component.
 Their contributions, utilizing the Sora C++ SDK, have been instrumental in enhancing the functionality of our library.

 * <b><a href="https://github.com/evgeny-nadymov">@evgeny-nadymov</a>:</b>
   A heartfelt thank you to Evgeny Nadymov for graciously allowing us to use their code from telegram-react.
   His contribution has been pivotal to the success of this project.